Universal-Rating-System/VEnvIt/.github/ISSUE_TEMPLATE/bugfix.md

 ---
 name: BugFix Report
 about: An error or defect causing incorrect or unexpected behavior; typically fixed in regular development cycles.
-title: "[BugFix]: "
+title: '[BugFix]: '
 labels: good first issue
 assignees: ''
 ---

 **Describe the problem**: